AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/crm/sugarcrm-accounts-contacts.md

 This guide requires a working understanding of the following components of Experience Platform:

-* [Sources](../../../../home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
+* [Sources](../../../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
-* [Sandboxes](../../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.
+* [Sandboxes](../../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 The following sections provide additional information that you will need to know in order to successfully connect to [!DNL SugarCRM] using the [!DNL Flow Service] API.